SantraptiNayak/Medi-Assist/README.md

     python train_chatbot.py
 2. Run the Flask Application:
     python app.py
-3. Open your browser and go to http://127.0.0.1:5000/ to interact with the chatbot.
+3. Open your browser and go to interact with the chatbot.

 # Project Structure